tkoenig1/FMPFR/README.md

 Library](https://www.mpfr.org/) multi-precision library.
 The aim of the library is to make the use of MPFR convenient for a Fortran user.

+## Status

+This is an initial work, expect bugs and (especially) missing features and possibly some instability, at least in binary compatibility.
+Source code compatibility should be fine.

+There are currently known issues with memory leaks due to issues with finalization.

 ## Compiler requirements
 As of now, you need a compiler which supports `ERROR STOP for the testsuite.